sumanan047/Ganit/README.md

-# Ganit: A Mathematical Calculation Library
+# Nietzsche: A Finite Difference Solving Package

 This repository contains a library for solving simple partial differential equations.
 The library is designed to be efficient, accurate, and easy to use.